-a) You paid more than half the cost of keeping up a home that was the principal home for the whole year for your mother or father whom you can claim as your dependent (your parent does not have to have lived with you), or b) You paid more than half the cost of keeping up the home in which you lived and in which one of the following also lived for more than half the year:

-- · Your unmarried child, grandchild, stepchild, foster child, or adopted child.
-This child (except for foster child) does not have to be your dependent. - · Your married child, grandchild, stepchild, or adopted child whom you can claim as your dependent, or whom you could claim as your dependent except that you signed a statement allowing the noncustodial parent to claim the dependent, or the noncustodial parent provides at least \$600 support and claims the dependent under a pre-1985 agreement. - · Any relative listed below whom you can claim as a dependent.
+- a) You paid more than half the cost of keeping up a home that was the principal home for the whole year for your mother or father whom you can claim as your dependent (your parent does not have to have lived with you), or - b) You paid more than half the cost of keeping up the home in which you lived and in which one of the following also lived for more than half the year: - Your unmarried child, grandchild, stepchild, foster child, or adopted child.
+This child (except for foster child) does not have to be your dependent. - Your married child, grandchild, stepchild, or adopted child whom you can claim as your dependent, or whom you could claim as your dependent except that you signed a statement allowing the noncustodial parent to claim the dependent, or the noncustodial parent provides at least \$600 support and claims the dependent under a pre- 1985 agreement. - Any relative listed below whom you can claim as a dependent.

-Parent Father-in-law

-Grandparent Brother-in-law

-Brother Sister-in-law

-Half-brother Half-sister

-Sister Son-in-law

-Stepbrother Daughter-in-law, or

-Stepsister If related by blood:

-Stepmother -Uncle

-Stepfather -Aunt

-Mother-in-law -Nephew

--Niece

-If your spouse was a nonresident alien at any time during the year and you do not choose to treat your non-resident spouse as a resident alien, then you are treated as unmarried for head of household purposes.
+Parent Father-in-law Grandparent Brother-in-law Brother Sister-in-law Half-brother Half-sister Sister Son-in-law Stepbrother Daughter-in-law, or Stepsister If related by blood: Stepmother -Uncle Stepfather -Aunt Mother-in-law -Nephew -Niece as unmarried for head of household purposes.
 You must have another qualifying relative and meet the other tests to be eligible to file as head of household.
 You can use the head of household column in the Tax Table or the head of household Tax Rate Schedule.

+If your spouse was a nonresident alien at any time during the year and you do not choose to treat your nonresident spouse as a resident alien, then you are treated

 It may be advantageous to choose to treat your nonresident alien spouse as a U.S. resident and file a joint income tax return.
-Once you make the choice, however, you must report the worldwide income of both yourself and vour spouse.
+Once you make the choice, however, you must report the worldwide income of both yourself and your spouse.